newtomsoft/Chromino/README.md

 # ChrominoCommunity
+Chromino inline game.
-chromino inline game. official real game by Asmodee :  https://fr.asmodee.com/fr/games/chromino/
+Official real game by Asmodee is here :  https://fr.asmodee.com/fr/games/chromino/ But no inline game so this is one :)

 How To :
 - clone projet,